-Another cleavage that seems obvious to me from what's been said by the panelist today is a difference of perspectives on the role of civil society and - versus the role of the state on some of these questions.
+Another cleavage that seems obvious to me from what's been said by the panelist today is a difference of perspectives on the role of civil society versus the role of the state on some of these questions.

 Do we have questions from the audience?
 Please, if you wouldn't mind using the microphone for our colleagues on Facebook who might be watching.
-Thanks very much.
-And please identify yourself.
+Thanks very much, and please identify yourself.

-Q: Yeah, Ismail Royer from the Center for Islam and Religious Freedom.
+QUESTIONER.
+Yes, Ismail Royer from the Center for Islam and Religious Freedom.

-I'm just wondering if there's something about the difference between America as a society and Europe as a society that results in this very different scale and scope and nature of the threat of homegrown terrorism between these two societies.
-And if so, obviously can't reengineer European society, but is there something - some lessons to be drawn from that?
+I'm wondering if there's something about the difference between America as a society and Europe as a society that results in this very different scale and scope and nature of the threat of homegrown terrorism between these two societies.
+And if so, obviously we can't re-engineer European society, but are there some lessons to be drawn from that?

 Thanks.

-TIERSKY: It's quite a broad question.
+Mr. TIERSKY.
+It's quite a broad question.
 Would anyone like to begin?

-LEVITT: I think Peter should try and reengineer European society.
-(Laughter.)
+Mr. LEVITT.
+I think Peter should try and re-engineer European society.
+[Laughter.]

-NEUMANN: This has often been articulated.
+Dr. NEUMANN.
+This has often been articulated.
 There's no question that Muslims in European societies feel more marginalized and that, objectively speaking, they are more marginalized, and that it is more difficult, let's say, to become a true Brit, or true German, or to truly belong to French society if your first name is Muhammad and you are from a suburb of Paris, whereas it is easier, even in the first generation of immigration, to become accepted as an American.
 And so I do think that we have something to learn from the American experience.

 However, at the same time, it is also true that in America Muslim immigration has been perhaps more selective and is more spread out across the country.
-In fact, the only area within the United States that is perhaps comparable to the European situation is - are Somali communities in Minnesota, and that's in fact in - and James can speak with more authority on that - that's where we're seeing a disproportionate number of recruits to first al-Shabab and then Islamic State.
-But outside of Minnesota, the kind of ghettos that you hear about - Molenbeek in Brussels, the suburbs of Paris, do not exist to the same extent.
+In fact, the only area within the United States that is perhaps comparable to the European situation are Somali communities in Minnesota-James can speak with more authority on that-and that's where we're seeing a disproportionate number of recruits to first al-Shabab and then Islamic State.
+But outside of Minnesota, the kind of ghettos that you hear about- Molenbeek in Brussels, the suburbs of Paris, do not exist to the same extent.

 So I think, yes, there is something.
 There is a best practice, perhaps.
-But, again - and I'm speaking as a European here - this is something that is very difficult for politicians in particular to articulate, to domestic audiences, especially at times when far-right populists are gaining ground.
+But, again and I'm speaking as a European here-this is something that is very difficult for politicians in particular to articulate, to domestic audiences, especially at times when far-right populists are gaining ground.
 And to say to people that perhaps we have to become more willing to integrate Muslim communities that are blamed for all sorts of things is very difficult.

-HUGHES: I would add - I would agree with all those points and I would add a few other things to consider.
+Mr. HUGHES.
+I would agree with all those points and I would add a few other things to consider.
 Just in general, the geographic dispersion, it's a little bit harder for our folks to get to Syria and Iraq in general.
-But probably - and the fact the material support for terrorism clause allows you to break up folks probably sooner than other countries.
+And the fact that the material support for terrorism clause allows you to break up folks probably sooner than other countries.

-But probably the most important kind of dynamic is we haven't seen kind of the innetwork - or in-person recruitment that we've seen in Europe.
-So we don't have a sharia for U.S. kind of playing out here.
-You know, we did in the early 2000s with Revolution Muslim, and once that organization was taken down, in large part you haven't seen - for the most part in the U.S. context you're talking about twos and threes, not fours and fives of individuals going.
+But probably the most important kind of dynamic is we haven't seen kind of the innetwork, or in-person recruitment that we've seen in Europe.
+We don't have a sharia for U.S. kind of playing out here.
+We did in the early 2000s with Revolution Muslim, and once that organization was taken down-for the most part in the U.S. context you're talking about twos and threes, not fours and fives of individuals going.